Angshuman1997/quickprepfrontend/README.md

 ---

-## 07-Bundlers
+## 07-Bundlers (Enhanced)

+### Modern Bundling Strategies
+1. **Webpack Configuration Examples** - Advanced webpack setups, optimization strategies, plugin configurations, and production builds
+2. **Vite Optimization Strategies** - Fast development, build optimizations, plugin ecosystem, and modern tooling
+3. **Modern Build Tools Comparison** - Comprehensive analysis of Webpack, Vite, Rollup, ESBuild, and Turbopack

-### Bundler Comparison
+### Traditional Bundler Questions
-1. Difference: Vite vs Webpack
+4. Difference: Vite vs Webpack
-2. Why is Vite dev server faster?
+5. Why is Vite dev server faster?
-3. What is Turbopack and how does Next.js use it?
+6. What is Turbopack and how does Next.js use it?

-### Optimization Techniques
-4. What is tree-shaking?
+7. What is tree-shaking?
-5. What is code splitting and when does it occur?
+8. What is code splitting and when does it occur?

 ---